 Waiver of the Two-Year Home Residency Requirement

 If you are found to be “subject” to the 2 year home residency requirement 212(e) and you do not wish to comply with the requirement you may want to consider your options for a waiver of this requirement.
 It is extremely important that you consult with an OIS advisor PRIOR to formally pursuing a waiver of the 2-year home residency requirement.
-Once the OIS receives a copy of the U.S. Department of State's letter of no objection, we can no longer extend your J-1 status.
+Once the OIS receives notification from the U.S. Department of State that you have been granted a waiver we can no longer provide you with any of the benefits of J-1 Status including extension of your J-1 status.

 For the most specific and up to date information regarding waivers, please see the U.S. Department of State website.

 OIS advisors are happy to answer general questions about the 2 year home residency requirement and the impact of a waiver on your J-1 status, but as your J-1 sponsor we do not provide step-by-step guidance in the waiver application process.
 The State Department has a very transparent process for filing and tracking your waiver application.

 Please read the information regarding waiver eligiblity carefully as there are detailed requirements that must be met in order for you to qualify.
 Medical doctors who are subject to 212(e) based on their receiving medical education and training in the U.S. are not eligible under certain grounds.
 If you believe you are eligible to pursue a waiver but need assistance in preparing an application the OIS would advise you to consult with an immigration attorney with significant experience in preparing waiver cases.